Fascetta/Radius-Regularization/README.md

 ## Investigation
 1. Replication of Results
-We will replicate the results from the Hybrid Poincaré model described in the provided repository, specifically focusing on the Hybrid Poincaré model. https://github.com/kschwethelm/HyperbolicCV
+We will replicate the results from the experiment described in the provided repository, specifically focusing on the **Fully Hyperbolic Convolutional Neural Network** based on the **Lorentz model**. https://github.com/kschwethelm/HyperbolicCV

 2. Calibration Property and Correlation Analysis